MeganTherion/scheduler/README.md

 * Visit http://localhost:8000 in your browser.
 =======
 1. Fork this repository, then clone your fork.
+2. Also fork [this repository](https://github.com/MeganTherion/scheduler-api), and clone your fork.
 2. Install dependencies with `npm install`.
 3. Start the web server using `npm start`.
 The app runs at http://localhost:8000.
+4. Start the API server using `npm start`.
+The API server runs at http://localhost:8001
 4. Visit http://localhost:8000 in your browser.
+5. Book an appointment!

 ## Screenshots
 !["Creating appointment"](https://github.com/MeganTherion/scheduler/blob/master/docs/Screenshot%202022-08-12%20at%208.08.15%20PM.png?raw=true)